-Malta parties fight 'tablet war' as election nears
+Malta parties fight "tablet war" as election nears

-VALLETTA, Jan 24 (Reuters) - Parties running for election in Malta launched a 'tablet war' on Thursday, issuing rival promises to hand out iPad-style computers to school children if elected next month.
+VALLETTA (Reuters) - Parties running for election in Malta launched a 'tablet war' on Thursday, issuing rival promises to hand out iPad-style computers to school children if elected next month.

 Bloggers in the euro zone's smallest country lampooned the politicians' largesse, likening the parties to both Father Christmas and Moses, the biblical figure who brought the word of God inscribed on tablets of stone.

-Gonzi said his government had already given laptops to all teachers and put computerised white boards into all classrooms.
+Gonzi said his government had already given laptops to all teachers and put computerized white boards into all classrooms.
 Giving tablets to all children was the next logical step, he said, adding that pupils would in future use digital text books.